 Crested geckos will appreciate hollows and crevices that they can hide inside.

 If you’re feeling ambitious, you can install live plants to your enclosure.
 However, please be mindful that plants naturally interfere with the normal evaporation process and thermodynamics of an enclosure, and need their own specific care too.

 3. Adjust Airflow Inside Enclosure

 Airflow and circulation can help lower temperatures.
 If you live in a warmer climate and are struggling with high temperatures in the enclosure, you may want to try finding a tank that increases airflow, like a mesh habitat.
 Just keep in mind that these types of enclosures don’t trap humidity well, and the holes should be small enough to prevent escape.

 Sometimes, relocating your crested gecko’s enclosure to a different room may help you maintain optimal temperatures.
 If you’re dealing with high temperatures, try moving the enclosure to a room that receives less sunlight.
 If the issue is cold temperatures, place the enclosure in a room with a larger window or set it a little closer to a window.
 Just make sure not to relocate it right next to a window as the sunlight may be too strong and overheat the enclosure too quickly.

 Heat Lamp vs Heat Mats

-When it comes to heat sources, heat lamps are the most ideal for Crested Geckos.
-While heat mats are great for warming up a reptile’s underbelly, Crested Geckos don’t need too much heat.
+When it comes to heat sources, heat lamps are the most ideal for crested geckos.
+While heat mats are great for warming up a reptile’s underbelly, crested geckos may possibly get additional health benefits from a UVA and UVB heat lamp.
 They’ll do much better with a heat lamp situated at a corner at the top of the enclosure.
 A heat lamp will provide both sufficient light and warmth.